tinywrkb/flatpaks/README.md

 # flatpaks

 A few Flatpaks that I hastly packaged.
-These are not thoroughly tested so use at your own risk!
+These are not thoroughly tested so use at your own discretion.
 Packaging was adapted mainly from Arch Linux's official PKGBUILDs and the AUR.
 Most of these are PoC, not maintained, might need some cleanup, missing a feature here and there, and in general are not ready to publish via Flathub.
-The catalyst for packaging these apps is to prove that it's possible to convert to, and as a precondition for switching to stateless distributed system, an  os that has a clear seperation between the stateless read-only distributed OS files and the stateful data and configs.
+The catalyst for packaging these apps is to prove that it's possible to convert to, and as a precondition for switching to immutable system, an OS that has a clear seperation between the stateless read-only distributed OS files and the stateful data and configs.

 ### Not usable or too buggy

-* Blueman
+* Blueman: working with a few warnings, and the applet's singleton mistaken dbus name remnant as an active session.
 * QtPass
+* byobu/tmux in terminal emulators and other cli apps: might be a freedesktop runtime regression or it's just my local system config which broke it for me.

 ### How to build